ctkjose/v-book/src/en/strings.md

 V uses the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding for strings.
 We will dive deeper into [unicode and encodings](#encodings) later, but for now, let's starts with a simple overview of UTF-8.
 In early computing history, we had one-byte character systems that were limited to 256 symbols, mostly used for the Latin characters and basic symbols.
 UTF-8 is a multi-byte system that allows us to represent thousands of symbols needed for all the languages and it even has space left for emojis.

+For now we can think of the string variables as a series of bytes ('u8').
+However, it's important to note that not all characters use one byte.
+In fact, only the traditional 127 Latin characters of [ASCII](https://en.wikipedia.org/wiki/ASCII) use a single byte, everything else is multiple bytes (two or more).

 # Creating Strings {menu:topics}